 - Sparks Boulevard Project – This project is located in an area where land use continues to intensify.
 Improvements made on Sparks Boulevard are planned to respect the environmental, historical, community, and recreational resources.
 The purpose of the project is to address operations and capacity deficiencies and improve safety and mobility for all modes of transportation including cars, pedestrians, transit, and bicycles.
 The project will increase safety, add roadway capacity, and improve bicycle and pedestrian facilities by widening the roadway.

 - US 395 Widening – Widen US 395 between I-80 and Lemmon Drive.
 This segment of US 395 is a critical freeway link in the metro region that consistently experiences traffic congestion.
 It serves the growing residential population as well as the more than 12,000 jobs in the North Valleys region.

-While all the issues covered in this staff report are of critical importance to RTC, there are times when we may be asked to further prioritize our needs.
-In order to be prepared for the situation where a prompt and nimble response is needed, our 5 top priorities are highlighted in bold with this report and reiterated here as:
+While all the issues covered in our Federal Priorities on this webpage are of critical importance to RTC, there are times when we may be asked to further prioritize our needs.
+In order to be prepared for the situation where a prompt and nimble response is needed, our six top priorities are highlighted in bold on this webpage, and reiterated here as:

 • US 395

 • Keystone Avenue